 The MRes offers students progression from undergraduate study to a potential academic career.
 The progression route on the course embeds fundamental research skills (e.g. on the taught modules) which - then applied in the supervisor supported, but independent research project - would facilitate a clear pathway into PhD study.
 The MRes may well, furthermore, bestow credits towards a PhD.
 Conversely, those skills would aid progression into equivalent professional practice or research-based employment.
-This might include, for example, working as a practicing artist, designer, illustrator, photographer, filmmaker etc, teaching, or working in a studio, in the media industries, or for an arts or heritage organisation, design publisher, or museum.
+This might include, for example, acting, teaching, or working for a theatre, theatre company, drama group, training company, or arts or heritage organisation.
 More generally, the MRes would help prepare students for work in the context of a growing need amongst large corporations for literate and research trained staff while the development of skills in areas such as deploying research methods and tools (including digital resources), working with public providers, project management, or preparing funding applications could be applied to a wide range of jobs in the ever-expanding information economy.